 We serve the commercial maritime market with a variety of products including broadband terminals, embedded devices and handsets.
-This market space includes merchant shipping, fishing, research vessels and specialized water craft.
-The majority of our revenue in this segment is derived from shipboard data terminals including the Iridium Pilot®.
-While some Iridium Pilot equipment serves the terrestrial market, the vast majority of Iridium Pilot service revenue comes from the commercial maritime market described above.
+This market space includes merchant shipping, fishing, research vessels and specialized watercraft.
+The majority of our revenue in this segment is derived from shipboard data terminals including the Iridium Pilot[®].
+While some Iridium Pilot equipment serves the terrestrial market, the vast majority of Iridium Pilot service revenue comes from the commercial maritime market.
 Our products and services targeting the maritime market typically have high average revenue per subscriber.
 Once a system is installed on a vessel, it often generates a multi-year recurring revenue stream from the customer.
-As a consequence, from time to time we may offer promotions or rebates to accelerate new customer acquisitions and a long-term revenue stream.
+As a consequence, from time to time we may offer promotions or rebates to accelerate new customer acquisitions and solidify this expected long-term revenue stream.

 We believe demand for higher-speed, low-cost data services will allow us to capitalize on opportunities in this market.
-We believe Iridium Pilot, which uses our Iridium OpenPort[®] service to offer uncompressed data speeds of up to 134 kilobits per second, or kbps, and three independent voice lines, presents a competitive communication solution to users in the maritime market.
-Iridium Certus, which will be enabled by Iridium NEXT, will provide increased throughput, along with a portfolio of voice and data services that we expect to increase the addressable market for our services.
+We believe Iridium Pilot, which uses our Iridium OpenPort[®] service to offer uncompressed data speeds of up to 134 kilobits per second, or kbps, and three independent voice lines, presents a competitive communication solution at this speed to users in the maritime market.
+Iridium Certus, which we expect to introduce this year, will provide increased throughput using our Iridium NEXT constellation, along with a portfolio of voice and data services that we expect to increase the addressable market for our maritime services.